What is Intent Chaining? Why is it Important in Bot Building?

 Once we spot such repetitive occurrences, we can plan to eliminate them and reduce the chances of instability in our bot so that it works as expected, efficiently.
 Before looking at intent chaining, a vital concept in chatbots programming, let’s look at a specific class of intents that lays the groundwork for an intent chaining to happen.

 Coherent intents are nothing but intents that appear independent but actually rely on each other beneath the surface.
-In the case of the doctor’s appointment bot, we had different intents such as appointment scheduling, patient registration, etc. Scheduling an appointment and registering a patient seem two different intents externally.
+In the case of the doctor’s appointment bot, we had different intents such as appointment scheduling, patient registration, etc. Scheduling an appointment and registering a patient seems two different intents externally.
 But, look closer, and you realize that for scheduling an appointment, we would first need to check whether or not a patient is registered.
 This is precisely why these two intents can be termed as coherent intents.

 Intent chaining helps us make our chatbot smarter by adding a pinch of complexity so it can successfully tackle the real-world use cases.

 While fulfilling an intent, a chatbot might need some extra information from the user, for which it might need to shift to another (coherent) intent, get the desired result, and restart executing the previous intent from where it left off.
 The key idea here is to maintain the state of the bot where it needs to be while switching between intents.
+This is called Intent Chaining in Bot.

 Intent chaining can happen within two scenarios: